5 Steps to Reverse Lupus

 1. Repair your gut

 - Remove.
 Remove the bad.
-The goal is to get rid of factors that negatively affect the environment of the GI tract, including inflammatory foods such as gluten, dairy, corn, soy, and eggs, as well as toxic foods, including sugar, caffeine, and alcohol.
-Finally you’ll want to eliminate gut infections from Candida overgrowth, Small Intestinal Bacterial Overgrowth (SIBO), and parasites.
+Eliminate factors that negatively affect the environment of the GI tract.
+That includes inflammatory foods such as gluten, dairy, corn, soy, and eggs, as well as toxic foods, such as sugar, caffeine, and alcohol.
+Finally, you’ll want to eradicate any kind of bacterial overgrowth (Candida overgrowth, Small Intestinal Bacterial Overgrowth, and parasites).

 - Replace.
 Replace the good.
-Add back the digestive enzymes required for proper digestion.
+Add digestive enzymes to optimize digestion, and include nutrient-dense foods.

 - Reinoculate.
-It’s critical to restore beneficial bacteria to reestablish a healthy microbial balance in your gut.
-High-quality, high-concentration, probiotics can help repair your gut and strengthen your immune system.
-I recommend 100 billion CFUs (colony forming units) while dealing with a leaky gut, and 30 billion CFUs as a maintenance dose.
+Restore beneficial bacteria in your gut to re-establish a healthy microbial balance.
+High-quality probiotics help repair your gut and support your immune system.
+I recommend 100 billion CFUs (colony forming units) while reversing leaky gut, and 30 billion CFUs as a maintenance dose.

 - Repair.
 It’s essential to provide the nutrients necessary to help the gut repair itself.
-My most comprehensive weapon against leaky gut is Leaky Gut Revive™ powder, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm and marshmallow root.
-With these ingredients, Leaky Gut Revive™ nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.
-Another one of my favorite supplements is collagen, which is rich in amino acids that quite literally, “seal the leaks” or perforations in your gut by repairing damaged cells and building new tissue.
+My most comprehensive weapon against leaky gut is Leaky Gut Revive®.
+It contains powerful ingredients to support gut health including L-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm, and marshmallow root.
+Leaky Gut Revive® nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.

 2. Optimize your diet